ibm-cloud-docs/EventStreams/enabling_mirroring.md

 The {{site.data.keyword.mon_full_notm}} dashboard **{{site.data.keyword.messagehub}} Mirroring** shows the state of mirroring.

-## Step 5: Select topics and Consumer Groups
+## Step 5: Select topics and consumer groups
 {: #step5_selecttopics}

 When the service instance update has completed, we want to select some topics from the source cluster to mirror.
 This is done with the CLI by using the **ibmcloud es mirroring-topic-selection-set** command.